NedicNemanja/Web-PythonDBMS/README.md

 # Web-PythonDBMS
 Three layer application for managing a data base.
-The first layer is a web based user interface, underneath it is the application implemented in python and the final layer is the "movies" data base.
+The first layer is a web based user interface, underneath it is the application implemented in python 3 and the final layer is the "movies" data base.

 # Set up MySQL server for "movies" database (for debian based Linux)
-To install mysql server in case you have not already:
+Install mysql server:
 ```
 sudo apt-get install mysql-server mysql-client
 ```